-Police ID gunman in FedEx shooting as young male in 20s
+FBI says it interviewed FedEx mass shooter last year

 “As we pray for the families of all affected, we must work urgently to enact commonsense gun violence prevention laws to save lives & prevent this suffering,” the Democratic leader said in a tweet.

-A witness said that he was working inside the building when he heard several gunshots in rapid succession.
+A witness said he was working inside the building when he heard several gunshots in rapid succession.

 “I see a man come out with a rifle in his hand and he starts firing and he starts yelling stuff that I could not understand,” Levi Miller told WTHR-TV.
 “What I ended up doing was ducking down to make sure he did not see me because I thought he would see me and he would shoot me.”